• Skip to primary navigation

 Source

-wpmem_login_redirect is located in inc/class-wp-members-products.php
+wpmem_login_redirect is located in includes/class-wp-members-products.php

 • Getting Started